jsnyders/StringTemplate-js/StringTemplate.md

 # StringTemplate Documentation

-StringTemplate is a language for describing how to combine literal text with structured data.
+StringTemplate is a language for describing how to combine structured data with literal text to produce output text.
 It is also a library that processes that language.

 A template system is a template processor or engine that processes the template language along with any application specific code needed to acquire, access or generate the data and possibly store or transmit the resulting text.